adidihareesh/codefury/README.md

 ### 🌐 Universal Localization
 * Seamless, live UI translation across English, Hindi, Kannada, and Tamil.
 This localization extends deeply into the platform, automatically translating the Saathi AI responses, Web Speech synthesis prompts, and voice recognition models.

-### 🕵️‍♂️ The Fraud Simulation Engine
-* **The "Victim Site" Dummy Bank:** To prove our concept, we built a deliberately vulnerable mock banking portal.
-Users can toggle "Simulate Tremor" to watch standard reCAPTCHA v3 systems brutally fail and lock them out.
-* **The Trust Layer Dashboard:** Switch to the protected environment to witness the exact same tremor inputs be gracefully absorbed, verified, and processed safely.

 ---